 While the Weinzelt is not the only large beer tent to offer wine (Armbrustschützenzelt, Käfer, Marstall, and Schützenzelt do so as well), it is the only to offer wine instead of Oktoberfest beer.
 Wine stands have been a part of Oktoberfest since 1885 when a Spanish Bodega first opened.
 Today’s Weinzelt was established in 1984 by the sekt-producer Nymphenburger Sekt and was rebuilt in 2005.

-The pricy menu features some unusual dishes, even a Thai one, and gears towards the same sort of guests as the Käfer Wienschänke, who are older and wealthier than average.
+The pricey menu features some unusual dishes, even a Thai one, and gears towards the same sort of guests as the Käfer Wienschänke, who are older and have fun spilling Champaign on others.
 The three bands do not play traditional brass music, but conventional party songs.
-Also, seating is different from the beer tents with the whole central aisle divided into one-table stalls.
+Also, seating is different from the beer tents, with the whole central aisle divided into one-table stalls.

 Anyone looking for wine at Oktoberfest is not limited to Weinzelt, by the way.
 The small tents and the owner-run and riflemen's tents are allowed to sell it as well.

 Make sure to check the German-speaking version of the tent's website as the English one doesn't display available reservations.
 Reservation requests have been possible since February 15 – even for all Sunday night slots as well as the holiday.
 In our reservation alarm, we're usually able to pass some weekend reservations to our readers.